 Trying to find the best-regulated broker can be challenging.
 Luckily, we’ve already done the heavy lifting for you.
 We’ve done our research and for the vast majority of traders, Plus500 is probably the best way for you to trade NEO CFDs.

-Plus 500– Our top recommendation for trading in cryptocurrency CFDs (CFD Service.
-80.6% lose money)
+Plus 500– Our top recommendation for trading in cryptocurrency CFDs (76.4% of retail CFD accounts lose money.)

 Plus500 is a great way to trade NEO CFDs.

 Plus500 subsidiaries are individually regulated by the following agencies; Financial Conduct Authority (FCA), Cyprus Securities Exchange (CySEC) and Australian Securities and Investments Commission (ASIC).